thasso/pyjip/docs/source/index.rst

 This will install into you home folder.

 .. note::
-    You might have to update your :envvar:PATH variable to include `$HOME/.local/bin`.
+    You might have to update your `PATH` variable to include `$HOME/.local/bin`.
 This is the default install location for `--user` mode.

 Install from pypi